ncoon/sturdy-robot/README.md

 PLEASE READ THE LICENSE DOCUMENT - GPLv3

-Recommended to get f-droid from: https://f-droid.org
+Recommended to get f-droid: https://f-droid.org

 #The following instructions can be copied from this site and pasted in "termux" by long pressing anywhere on the terminal.